Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 Mercy students and employees should also refer to the Policy on Acceptable Use of Computer and Network Resources, which outlines Mercy’s internal policy for the use and protection of Mercy computer resources.

-Mercy College is committed to respecting your privacy.
+Mercy University is committed to respecting your privacy.
 As an unregistered user, you can visit most of mercy.edu without revealing any personal information.
 However, in order to personalize your view of our site and gain access to certain information systems, you must register and provide some personal information.
 We do not collect any personal information about you unless you provide that information voluntarily.
 Any personal information you choose to provide us will only be used by Mercy to conduct official Mercy business.
 Mercy does not sell, rent, loan, trade or lease personal information collected on this site.

 For purposes of this policy, “personal information” means any information concerning a natural person which, because of name, number, symbol, mark or other identifier, can be used to identify that natural person.